digital-asset/daml/ledger/ledger-on-memory/README.md

 As run from the main project root directory (adjust the location of the JAR according to your working directory).

-Alternatively, the application can be run using the bazel command
+Alternatively, the application can be run using the Bazel command:

     bazel run //ledger/ledger-on-memory:app -- --participant participant-id=foo,port=6861